casper-network/docs-1.5.X/source/docs/casper/concepts/serialization-standard.md

 When we serialize the `BlockBodyV1`, we create a buffer that contains the serialized representations of the individual fields present within the block.

--   `proposer`: serializes to the byte representation of the `PublicKey`.
+-   `proposer` serializes to the byte representation of the `PublicKey`.
 If the `PublicKey` is an `Ed25519` key, then the first byte within the serialized buffer is 1 followed by the bytes of the key itself; else, in the case of `Secp256k1`, the first byte is 2.
--   `deploy_hashes`: serializes to the byte representation of all the deploy_hashes within the block header.
+-   `deploy_hashes` serializes to the byte representation of all the deploy_hashes within the block header.
 Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
--   `transfer_hashes`: serializes to the byte representation of all the deploy_hashes within the block header.
+-   `transfer_hashes` serializes to the byte representation of all the deploy_hashes within the block header.
 Its length is `32 * n`, where n denotes the number of transfers present within the body.

 ### BlockBodyV2 {#blockbodyv2}

 A modern block is structurally defined as:

-- [`proposer`](#publickey) The public key of the proposing node.
+- [`proposer`](#publickey): The public key of the proposing node.

-- [`mint`](#transaction-hash) A vector of hashes of the mint transactions within the block.
+- [`mint`](#transaction-hash): A vector of hashes of the mint transactions within the block.

-- [`auction`](#transaction-hash) A vector of hashes of the auction transactions within the block.
+- [`auction`](#transaction-hash): A vector of hashes of the auction transactions within the block.

-- [`install_upgrade`](#transaction-hash) A vector of the hashes of the installer/upgrader transactions within the block.
+- [`install_upgrade`](#transaction-hash): A vector of the hashes of the installer/upgrader transactions within the block.

-- [`standard`](#transaction-hash) A vector of hashes of all other transactions within the block.
+- [`standard`](#transaction-hash): A vector of hashes of all other transactions within the block.

-- [`rewarded_signatures`](#rewarded-signatures) A list of identifiers for finality signatures for a particular past block.
+- [`rewarded_signatures`](#rewarded-signatures): A list of identifiers for finality signatures for a particular past block.

 When we serialize the `BlockBodyV2`, we create a buffer that contains the serialized representations of the individual fields present within the block.

-- `proposer`: serializes to the byte representation of the `PublicKey` of the proposer.
+- `proposer` serializes to the byte representation of the `PublicKey` of the proposer.
-- `mint`: serializes as the byte representation of all the mint transaction hashes within the block header.
+- `mint` serializes as the byte representation of all the mint transaction hashes within the block header.
 Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
-- `auction`: serializes as the byte representation of all the auction transaction hashes within the block header.
+- `auction` serializes as the byte representation of all the auction transaction hashes within the block header.
 Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
-- `install_upgrade`: serializes as the byte representation of all the installer/upgrader transaction hashes within the block header.
+- `install_upgrade` serializes as the byte representation of all the installer/upgrader transaction hashes within the block header.
 Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
-- `standard`: serializes as the byte representation of all other transaction hashes within the block header.
+- `standard` serializes as the byte representation of all other transaction hashes within the block header.
 Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
 - `rewarded_signatures` serializes as a vector of `SingleBlockRewardedSignatures` which describes signatures for a single ancestor block.
 The first entry represents the signatures for the parent block, the second for the parent of the parent, and so on.

 ## BlockIdentifier {#blockidentifier}

 Identifier for possible ways to retrieve a Block.
 It can consist of any of the following in most situations:

--   [`hash`](#block-hash) Identify and retrieve a Block with its hash.
+-   [`hash`](#block-hash): Identify and retrieve a Block with its hash.
 The `BlockHash` serializes as the byte representation of the hash itself.

--   `height` Identify and retrieve the Block with its height.
+-   `height`: Identify and retrieve the Block with its height.
 Height serializes as a single `u64` value.

--   `state_root_hash` Identify and retrieve the Block with its state root hash.
+-   `state_root_hash`: Identify and retrieve the Block with its state root hash.
 It serializes to the byte representation of the `state root hash`.
 The serialized buffer of the `state_root_hash` is 32 bytes long.

 ## BlockSyncStatus {#blocksyncstatus}